sensegrouppro/Security-System/README.md

 This planning stage is where professional installations differ most from rushed, low-cost jobs.
 A poorly planned system leads to blind spots, cable runs that get damaged, and equipment that underperforms.
 Getting the design right first saves time and money on the installation itself.

----

 ## Step 3: Equipment Selection

-[Add image: A selection of commercial security cameras from brands including Axis, Ubiquiti, and Verkada laid out on a work surface with spec sheets]

 Once the system design is approved, we confirm the equipment list.
 Here are the core components of a commercial CCTV system: